Qcraft-UEx/QCRAFT-Quantum-Collaborative-Interface/README.md

 ## Demonstration

-A demo video showing how to collaboratively design, deploy, and execute circuits is available here:
+A demo video showing how to collaboratively design is available here:
 🔗 [https://youtu.be/your-demo-link](https://youtu.be/your-demo-link)

 ## License